mariodchavezl/academic-kickstart/content/home/experience.md

   • Created monthly scorecards for Bosch's suppliers.
   • Responsible for supplier's QAA updates, agreement in which suppliers renew their compromise to deliver zero defect products.
-  • Delivered and reviewed supplier's samples."""
+  • Delivered and reviewed supplier's samples.
+  """

 [[experience]]
   title = "Industrial Engineer Intern"